rileysikes03/Home-Network-Project/README.md

 <img src="https://i.imgur.com/8q8xOXJ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
-Place the network topology.
-Then connect the computer to the network and set the password and number of devices allowed on the network:  <br/>
+Place the network topology such as the printer, server, and computer.
+Then connect the computer to the network via ethernet and set the password and number of devices allowed on the network:  <br/>
 <br />
 <br />
 <img src="https://i.imgur.com/k6Uf8to.png" height="80%" width="80%" alt="Home Network Steps"/>